February 20, 2012, Christopher D. Carroll qModel

 This handout presents a discrete-time version of the Abel (1981)-Hayashi (1982)

-To simplify the algebra, we assume that a unit of investment purchased in
+To simplify some algebra, we assume that a unit of investment purchased

 reflects the present discounted value of the period-